 Contributions for employees are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 Employees contribute 5 percent of salary.
 UETHDA makes employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
-For the year ended June 30, 2022, employer contributions for UETHDA were \$383,715 based on a rate of 5.54% of covered payroll.
+For the year ended June 30, 2023, the employer contributions for UETHDA were \$509,874 based on a rate of 7.10% of covered payroll.
 By law, employer contributions are required to be paid.
 The TCRS may intercept UETHDA's state shared taxes if required employer contributions are not remitted.
-The employer's actuarially determined contribution (ADC) and member contributions are expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.
+The employer's ADC and member contributions are expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.